VMarkos/fr-hack/notes.md

 1. Annual Sea Surface Temperature (SST) increment rate ~0,034 - 0,041 Celsius / year vs global trend of 0,0015 C / y.
 2. Largest warming trend in the Aegean and Levantine seas (0,05 C / y).
 3. Similarly, on the west in the Balearic, Tyrrhenian and Adriatic seas.
-4. ...
+4. *There are factors mentioned in the "Marine Ecosystem Impact" section that might prove useful, too.*
+5. *Similarly for the "Socio-economic Impact".*

 ## Implementation

-Notes regarding implementation
+Notes regarding implementation, past ideas, ones of our own etc.

+### Past Approaches

+Notes on past approacehs.

+### Our Approaches

+Notes on our approaches.

-### Predicting Temperature
+#### Predicting Temperature

 **Idea:** We first predict temperature based on past data and then spot any MHWs by properly annotating our predictions.